Sarthakmittal8/Road-Accident-Analysis-Using-Power-BI/README.md

 [Power BI Link](https://app.powerbi.com/view?r=eyJrIjoiMThkM2IzMjAtMTc2YS00ZDE2LTg1ZDktYzVjOTlmOGZmNzE4IiwidCI6IjQ5MWM2ZTNhLTA3MjItNDhmMi1iMDFhLWFhMzliODc0MGYxNiJ9)

 ## Main Dashboard
 The Power BI dashboard we created visually presents the key insights and metrics derived from the dataset.
-It allows stakeholders to interactively explore the data and gain a better understanding of Road accidents trends around India.
+It allows stakeholders to interactively explore the data and gain a better understanding of Road accidents trends around the UK.

 ### Interactive Features
 - **Slicers and Filters**: Enabled users to drill down into specific data segments, such as filtering by date, location, or weather condition.